 判る easy to remember because it is really just 分かる with the sword and the halving arranged horizontally rather than vertically.

 This is the kanji used in 判明 hanmei “(with suru) establish or prove”, 判断 handan “judgment” etc.

 han’nin ga wakaru

 “It has become known (to us) who the criminal is” (in English this might be “We now know who the criminal is”).

 Clearly the “judgment” element is present.
 The “correct” – or better, the precise – form is 判る.

 “His background has become known (to me/us/them)” (in English probably “I/we/they now know his background”).

-The implication is of having been able to form a judgement on something previously unknown – or to put it closer to the Japanese, if somewhat more awkwardly in English – something having become the subject of an accurate judgement or investigation.
+The implication is of having been able to form a judgment on something previously unknown – or to put it closer to the Japanese, if somewhat more awkwardly in English – something having become the subject of an accurate judgment or investigation.

 Note that the “understander” is not the grammatical subject and is not even visibly present in these statements as she is in English equivalents.
 We will know who the understander is from an explicit or implicit wa-statement drawn from context.
 This may sound complicated but it really isn’t at all once you understand it.
 Japanese six-year-olds use it with ease.
 Find out how you can too in Unlocking Japanese.